alan-turing-institute/learningmachines/doc/challenges.md

 ## Changes in datasets over time

-Here we have have a summary of the types of changes we found in the datasets
+**Proposed** table to summarise how the types of drifts contained in each of the datasets.

 | Dataset/Changes | Data drift | Concept drift | Covariate drift | Erroneous data |
 |-----------------|------------|---------------|-----------------|----------------|